akimwong/1_OnPremise/Journey/002/articles/summaries/Readme.md

 3. `reduce overfitting` and the model is more likely to be generalized to new data
 4. `increase the explainability` of models

+## 1. Data Preprocessing

+Before jumping into the feature selection, we should always load the dataset, perform data preprocessing and data transformation:

+1.1.
+Load dataset and import libraries
+1.2.
+Define the prediction
+1.3.
+Examine missing data
+1.4.
+Variable transformation (consists of encoding categorical variables and transforming all variables into the same scale (label encoder/min-max scaling)).

+## 2. Exploratory Data Analysis (EDA)

 -------------------